-Along watercourses that have a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the designated Regulatory Floodway that would result in any increase in flood levels within the community during the base flood discharge.
-The Building Inspector shall obtain, review, and reasonably utilize any floodway data available from a Federal, State, or other source as criteria for requiring that all developments located in Zone A meet the floodway requirements: "No encroachments, including fill, new construction, substantial improvements and other developments are allowed within the floodway that would result in any increase in flood levels with the community during the base flood discharge".
+Along watercourses that have a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the designated Regulatory Floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the proposed encroachment would not result in any increase in flood levels within the community during the base flood discharge.

+The Building Official shall obtain, review, and reasonably utilize any floodway data available from a Federal, State, or other source as criteria for requiring that all developments located in Zone A meet the floodway requirements: "No encroachments, including fill, new construction, substantial improvements and other developments are allowed within the floodway that would result in any increase in flood levels with the community during the base flood discharge".